 Balancing these three factors will help you determine your ideal publishing frequency.

-The reason you’ve chosen to start a blog will impact how often you publish.
+The reasons you started a blog will impact how often you publish.
 Is your primary goal for your blog to bring in traffic passively through SEO?
 Then in theory you’ll want to publish more.
 If your goal is sales enablement and brand building, you can see the impact with fewer posts every month.

 But as we’ll see below, the answer is not always so clear-cut.